amabdulr/CNWG/ReviewYourChunks.md

 ### Chunk Organization Rules

-  Begin with a header for the title followed by the information type in bold.
+  Begin with a header for the title, short description, followed by the information type in bold.
+  ## {{Title (following the Title Rules)}} (Concept)
-  **Short Description** 1–2 sentence short description (20–50 words) for the concept provided.
+- **Short Description** 1–2 sentence short description (20–50 words) for the concept provided.
 Starts with "This section explains…”.
 Generally inside the shortdesc XML tag.
-  ## {{Title (following the Title Rules)}} (Concept)
 - **Definition Block:**
   Immediately after the title, present the definition block using the format outlined in the Chunk Rules:
   A [term] is a [category] that